LenaMullerFrommeyer/beyond-consistency/beyond_consistency.md

 ![](beyond_consistency_files/figure-html/unnamed-chunk-61-1.png)<!-- -->

-Again, as with rENTR (and in contrast with RR and DET), we do not see a difference in the number of lines on the RP by conversation type.
+In contrast with RR and DET, we do not see a difference in the number of lines on the RP by conversation type.
 Essentially, this is another measure of continued structure within a system by capturing the total number of lines in the plot.